Security shouldn't be a black box

 We are GDPR-compliant in our handling of EU data.
 Key compliance practices:

-Our Data Processing Agreement (DPA) is published at /dpa.
+Our Data Processing Agreement (DPA) is published in full.
 Customers with formal procurement processes can also request a counter-signed copy at security@droplana.com.

 What we don't (yet) have